Best water bottles: reusable, BPA-free and filter bottles

 LifeStraw Go stainless steel water bottle

-Best for travellers
+Best water bottle for travelling

 Pros:

-- unbeatable double filtration
+- Unbeatable double filtration

 Cons:

-- hard to drink from
+- Hard to drink from

 Star rating: 5/5